PedroYaseon/PedroYaseon/README.md

 <h2>Hello, I'm Pedro, front-end programmer looking for a full stack developer</h2>

-Passionate about technology and logical thinking
+Passionate about technology and algorithms.

 ### Tech Stack 🛠️